 As weird as the idea of an Arab woman cooking vegetarian with tofu.

 In the process I discovered my own unique writing voice.
 It is nothing like any of others.
 I don’t know what others will think of it.
 But, I love my resulting novel.
 Love, love, love loooooooooooooooooove it with a capital L.

 Lady gaga meat dress ….. here I come.

 True to the theme of this blog post, my novel is weird.
 It doesn’t have the standard beginning, middle and end, instead it is circular with chapters referring to each other.
 It breaks all the rules of what a novel should be like.
 It tells the story of the east-west cultural clash without talking about politics, religion or anything else you would expect the topic might bring up.
 It has stories inside stories inside stories.
 The most important aspect of the story is untold and left for the reader to figure out.

 I have written this thing with one hand holding on to my laptop’s keyboard and with the other hand holding on to everybody that I love.
 Bringing them along this crazy ride kicking and screaming.
 I have crossed the finished line and I did not let go of either hands.
 This is something that I feel proud of.
 I feel like doing the victory dance.
+And I learned how to make vegetarian dishes.
 Yay! come celebrate with me.